 Conservation Evidence: This free, authoritative resource is a great place to start when designing a project.
-CE summarises evidence from scientific literature about how well different conservation actions work, or don’t work, with a searchable database of of over 8,500 papers and 3,600 actions.
+Conservation Evidence summarises evidence from scientific literature about how well different conservation actions work, or don’t work, with a searchable database of of over 8,500 papers and 3,600 actions.

 Conservation Leadership Programme: A collection of downloadable guides on how to create fundraising proposals, write abstracts, plan field expeditions and more.